dhairya0904/Deep-Learning/ImageClassificationUsingTransferLearning/README.md

 		Arguments - test_features
 		return - class labels

-Data should be in following order
+Data should be in following order:

 data
 	train